mikeshardmind/bg3modding/readme.md

 Alternative bugfixes for dialogue not requiring an override.

+Currently:
-Currently: Works around the only remaining Nightsong point bug as of patch 8
+  - Works around the only remaining Nightsong point bug as of patch 8
-Planned: Fixes for Mol Approval & Belongings
+  - Ensures that if the *thieflings* rob you, the corresponding flag is set (not retroactive)
+  - Disables tresspassing in the *thiefling* den, because the way it is implemented causes guard interaction loops.

 # Planned mods